What is explainable AI, and why should you care?

 -

 Allows for system optimization.
-When designers and developers see the explanation, they can spot what is going wrong and fix it.
+When designers and developers see the explanation, they can spot reasoning inconsistencies and fix them.

 -

 Eliminates bias.
-When users view the explanation, they can spot any presence of biased judgment, override the system’s decision, and correct the algorithm to avoid similar scenarios in the future.
+When users view the explanation, they can detect instances of biased judgment, override the system’s decision, and correct the algorithm to avoid similar scenarios in the future.

 -

 Empowers employees to act upon the system’s output.
 For example, an XAI might predict that a particular corporate customer will not renew their software license.
 The first reaction of the manager can be to offer a discount.
 But what if the reason behind leaving was poor customer service?
-The system will tell this in its explanation.
+The system’s explanation will shed light on the problem.

 Which industries need XAI the most?